-CallExtend is available in two models:
+CallExtend is available in three models:

-▶ The Basic Model, with 32 seconds of voice recording capability per port.

-♦ The Deluxe Model, with 2 minutes of voice storage per port.
+- ↓ The Basic Model, with 32 seconds of voice recording capability per port. - ↓ The Intermediate Model, with 1 minute of voice storage per port. - ↓ The Deluxe Model, with 2 minutes of voice storage per port.